Aska (restaurant)

 Aska is a two Michelin-starred, Scandinavian restaurant in Williamsburg, Brooklyn, founded by Swedish chef Fredrik Berselius.
 The name Aska means "ashes" in Swedish.

 History

 Aska opened in 2012 at Kinfolk Studios in Williamsburg, Brooklyn.
 In the summer of 2016, Aska relocated to a restored 1860s warehouse building below the Williamsburg Bridge.

 Awards

 In 2012, the Michelin guide awarded the restaurant one star and Bon Appetit named it one of the ten best new restaurants in America.
 In 2016, after relocating, the Michelin guide awarded Aska two stars.
 That same year, the restaurant earned a three star New York Times review by the critic Pete Wells and a four star review from Eater.
-The Michelin guide awarded Aska two stars again in 2017, 2018, 2019, and 2020.
+The Michelin guide has awarded Aska two stars every year since.

 Cookbook

 Berselius published his first cookbook, Aska, with Phaidon in the spring of 2018.